Ms Grace

-"Ms Grace" was a popular single by The Tymes.
-The song was written by John Hall and Johanna Hall and produced by Billy Jackson and Mike Chapman.
+"Ms Grace" is a popular single by The Tymes, released in 1974.
+The song was written by John Hall and Johanna Hall, and produced by Billy Jackson.

 Background

-"Ms Grace" was The Tymes sole number one in the UK Singles Chart, spending a single week at the top of the chart in January 1975.
-It fared less well in the US where it peaked at No. 91 on the Billboard Hot 100 singles chart and No. 75 on the Hot Soul Singles chart.
-In spite of its low US peak, it was a local hit within Carolina Beach Music, where it became a standard.
+"Ms Grace" was The Tymes' sole number one in the UK singles chart, spending a single week at the top in January 1975.
+It fared less well in the US, where it peaked at No. 91 on the Billboard Hot 100 singles chart and No. 75 on the Hot Soul Singles chart.
+Despite its low US peak, it was a local hit within Carolina Beach Music, where it became a standard.

 Legacy

-According to Night Club & Bar magazine (vol. 5 issue, 1989), "Miss Grace" is no. 2 in the top ten all-time beach songs list.
+According to Night Club & Bar magazine (vol. 5 issue, 1989), "Ms Grace" is number 2 in the top ten all-time beach songs list.